SCI Germany Online Project: “Let’s make sound in the silence” – Ravensbrück goes Digital

 Description: The former women concentration camp of Ravensbrueck was established in 1939 near the small city of Fuerstenberg/Havel.
 Until the liberation in April 1945, more than 120.000 women and children, 20.000 men, and 1.000 young minor women of the so called “Uckermark Youth Protective Custody Camp” were incarcerated there.
 The prisoners came from more than 30 nations.
 They had to do forced labor in different sectors, e.g. for SS-factories or the company of Siemens.
 Their daily life was characterized by hunger, mistreatments, and bad hygienic conditions.
 Tens of thousands of prisoners were killed.
 Today, Ravensbrueck Memorial Museum keeps traces and records, enhances remembrance and research, and creates a place of active learning and get-togethers.
 Every year this international project is organized in cooperation with the Memorial site.

-Type of Work: Translation and transcribing of source material for the Ravensbrück Archive.
+Type of Work: Transcribing of source material for the online Ravensbrück Archive is the main activity.
+Translation of source material is an optional activity, but it depends on language skills.
 Please inform us which language skills you have!

 Language: The group will speak English.